How do I exchange digital currencies?

 Automated Market Maker, liquidity pools and slippage

 Most modern DEXs ( Uniswap V2/V3, Curve, PancakeSwap…) rely on an automated market maker (AMM).
-Instead of an order book, this model uses liquidity pools : users deposit two assets (e.g., ETH and USDC ) and earn fees on each swap .
+Instead of an order book, this model uses liquidity pools : users deposit two assets (e.g., ETH and USDC ) and earn fees on each exchange .

 ▪ The size of your order, compared to the size of the pool, determines the slippage (difference between the displayed price and the obtained price);